Stakes Profile: Santa Anita Derby

 By Dana Byerly, Hello Race Fans Co-founder

-The Santa Anita Derby is 9 furlong race for 3-year-olds at Santa Anita Park.
+The Santa Anita Derby is a 9 furlong race for 3-year-olds at Santa Anita Park.
 First run in 1935, it’s currently a Kentucky Derby points race.
 The race was run over an all weather surface in 2009 and 2010.
 While the Santa Anita Derby has produced its fair share of Kentucky Derby winners, what kind of betting race is it?

 Below is a snapshot of what has produced Santa Anita Derby winners since 1991 including odds, bettors’ choice, field size, running styles, prior race location, prior race finish position, number of days since the last race as well as Brisnet Speed Figures.